tyeyty/tyeyty/README.md

 **Challenges Solved**:
 - Migrated part of the codebase from deprecated PHP functions to modern standards
 - Reduced duplicated logic by introducing partial templates and controller-like structures
-- Recovered from critical server error (500 Internal) due to memory limits
+- Recovered from a critical server error (500 Internal) due to memory limits

 ## 📂 Other Projects
 ### DalTube